diddyjax19/NestIT-Phonestore/README.md

     * As a Site User I want to update my cart.
     * As a Site User I want to delete cart from my cart page.

-4 EPIC - Create Recipe Form
+4 EPIC - Categories Page

-   * As a Site User I want to have a recipe form where I will be able to add all ingredients, and instructions, sort by meal type and be able to add an image of the recipe.
+   * As a Site User I want to be able to navigate the categories page,This page has an sub-section that houses all the categories and products that are on the website.

-5 EPIC - Recipe page
+5 EPIC - About page

-   * As a Site User I want to have a separate page where I will be able to see all recipes that I save.
+   * As a Site User I want to have a page where the user can read about the website and it founder.

-6 EPIC - Pagination
+6 EPIC - Contact Page

+   * As a Site User I want to contact the website owner directly.
+In this Section the User can fil a form and leave a request.

+7 EPIC - Cart Page

-   * As a Site User I want to see a number of pages in recipe page.
+   * As a Site User I want to be able view the products added to the cart,increase the quantity of the product,delete the product in the cart,view the shipping address before checkout and the various payment options available.

+8 EPIC - Profile Page

+   * As a Site User I want to be able login to the website and be able to add new shipping address,view the address on file and view the orders on the website.

-7 EPIC - Search Bar
+9 EPIC - Orders Page

-   * As a Site User I want to be able search my recipes by ingredients and by type of meals(breakfast, lunch and dinner)
+   * As a Site User I want to be able view all the orders placed on my account and thier respective status.

+10 EPIC - Change Password Page

+   * As a Site User I want to be able to change my password.

+11 EPIC - Create Account Page

+   * As a Site User I want to be able to create an account,with all the neccessary inofrmations.

+12 EPIC - Log-in Page

+   * As a Site User I want to be able login to the website,with the right credentials .

 </details>

 # Features